 *Using five 6″-inch hurdles, create a straight-line course with them spread approximately 6 to 12 inches apart.
 Then have your child walk over each hurdle without stepping on or touching them.
 Once they are ready to progress, have them hold a SandBell above their heads as they repeat the same activity.
 This is a good way to build strength, coordination, and balance.

 3.)
 12-Rung Speed Agility Ladder

 The best exercises are the ones that your son or daughter is going to enjoy and do consistently.
-The ones we have selected above work for most of our clients in our private training and boot camp programs.
+The ones we have selected above work for most of our clients in our private training and local group classes.
 If you want more information on our services or different types of exercise equipment for special needs, please contact us here.